 I DON’T WANT TO GO TO COURT OR COMPLAIN TO A GOVERNMENT AGENCY.
 DO I HAVE ANY OTHER WAY TO SETTLE A DISPUTE WITH MY GARAGE?

 Yes!
-You may file a complaint with the Better Business Bureau (BBB) of Southern Nevada (702-320-4500).
+You may file a complaint with the Better Business Bureau (BBB) of Southern Nevada 702-320-4500.
 After you file a written complaint, the BBB as a neutral third party contacts the garage to attempt to resolve the dispute.
-If that effort does not resolve the problem, the BBB may offer the services of a professional mediator, and a professional mediator can be obtained through the Neighborhood Justice Center located at the Regional Justice Center.
+If that effort does not resolve the problem, the BBB may offer the services of a professional mediator, and a professional mediator can be obtained through the Clark County Neighborhood Justice Center.